qcc-cs/qcc-cs.github.io/lectures/lec3.md

 Actually, you can make swap function with a temporary variable, but practically less useful.
 [swap without temporary variable](http://en.wikipedia.org/wiki/XOR_swap_algorithm)

-### How to pass C-array(s) to a function
+### How to pass C-array(s) to a function.

 #### Check3  Make a function which print values of a given int array and the size n.

 ```
 void array_print(int a[], int n){
   //For loop
 }
 ```
 <div id="rbutton-2-3-1" data-try="VM8omdoggyI0PcEj" data-ans="VM8wVYi3AgRAGSWa"></div>

-Remark 1: When you pass an array to a function, you **pass a pointer** pointing to the array.
+* Remark 1 When you pass an array to a function, you **pass a pointer** pointing to the array.
 So it is equivalent to

 ```
 void array_print(int * a,int n){
 }
 ```

-Remark 2: Array and pointer has out of address problem.
+* Remark 2: Array and pointer has out of address problem.

 ```
 int a[5]={1,2,3,4,5};
 cout<<a[100]; //????
 ```

 #### Name of the array.

 Name of an array looks like a pointer since it contains the address(`&Name[0]`) of a given array and allows pointer arithmetic.( Consider name of an array as a label or an **alias**.)

 ```
 \\point arithmetic
 \\a[5] is equivalent to *(a+5)
 int a[5]=={1,2,3,4,5};
 int *p=a;
 ```

-Unfortunately, there are some differences between name of an array
+Unfortunately, there are some differences between name of an array and a pointer.

 ```
 int b[5];
 a=&b;\\ a is fixed.